 Other General Policy Guidelines

-- Standard support terms do not apply to developmental releases (such as BIND 10 in its first three years) or Alpha, Beta and Release Candidates (RC’s).
+- Standard support terms do not apply to developmental releases (such as Kea prior to release 1.0) or Alpha, Beta and Release Candidates (RC’s).

 - Developmental releases may come out more often than supported releases.